iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.azdhs.covidwatch.android___2.0.28/report.md

 <img src="4_star_reviews_wordcloud.png" alt="gov.azdhs.covidwatch.android 4 reviews"/>
 </p>

+> Seems to function okay but very few people know it exists and even fewer are using it.
+It can't be all that affective without a large number of people using it.<br> :date: __2021-02-08 19:48:02__

 > Today Update<br> :date: __2020-09-08 20:52:33__

 > I am going to give this a try<br> :date: __2020-09-02 08:55:19__